-441 The French and Spanish language versions similarly use the possessive pronouns "sa" and "su" respectively.
+469 The French and Spanish language versions similarly use the possessive pronouns "sa" and "su" respectively.
 See Le Petit Robert Dictionnaire de la Langue Francaise (2000), p.
 2365 and Diccionario de la Lengua Española, 22nd Edition (Real Academia Española, 2001), p.
 1424.

-7.111.
-Interpreting the terms of Article XXI(b) within the structure and context of the provision as a whole, the Panel notes the textual separation and indentation under Article XXI of the three paragraphs and a similar separation and indentation of the three subparagraphs under paragraph (b) of Article XXI.
-The introductory terms of Article XXI ("Nothing in this Agreement shall be construed") form the beginning of a sentence with three alternative endings to this sentence in each of the paragraphs (a) to (c).
+construed") form the beginning of a sentence with three alternative endings to this sentence in each of the paragraphs (a) to (c).
 Under paragraph (b) of Article XXI, the enumerated subparagraphs (i) to (iii) are alternative endings to the sentence following the terms "any action which it considers necessary for the protection of its essential security interests".
 The punctuation and conjunctions linking these various parts of Article XXI serve the function of listing the alternative endings to the provision.
 These considerations indicate that Article XXI(b) forms part of, and provides in its own subparagraphs, a list of alternative endings to form a sentence.
 Therefore, Article XXI(b) is to be given meaning as a complete sentence with the enumerated subparagraphs (i) to (iii) representing alternative endings to the sentence that begins "Nothing in this Agreement shall be construed".

-7.112.
+7.127.
 In continuation of the sentence formed under Article XXI(b), subparagraphs (i) and (ii) begin with the terms "relating to" and subparagraph (iii) begins with the terms "taken in time of".
 The terms "relating to" indicate a connection to the "materials" and "traffic" in subparagraphs (i) and (ii), respectively, while the terms "taken in time of" indicate a temporal relationship to the circumstances in subparagraph (iii).
 The Panel understands these opening terms in each subparagraph to qualify and describe the "action" referred to in Article XXI(b).
 This is confirmed in the French and Spanish versions of Article XXI(b) in which the corresponding terms ("se rapportant" and "appliquées" in French and "relativas" and "aplicadas" in Spanish) qualify nouns that are feminine and plural translations of "any action" ("toutes mesures" in French and "todas las medidas" in Spanish).
 The relation of the opening terms of each subparagraph to the "action" in Article XXI(b) is further supported by their parallel positioning in the text and their common function of linking the remaining terms of each subparagraph to those in paragraph (b).

-7.113.
+7.128.
 As a result, Article XXI(b) applies to actions "relating to" the "materials" and "traffic" described in subparagraphs (i) and (ii), respectively, and to actions "taken in time of" the circumstances referred to in subparagraph (iii).
 These subparagraphs provide alternative endings that are an integral part of complete sentences formed under Article XXI(b).
-Moreover, there is no textual indication that the sentence endings in the subparagraphs of Article XXI(b) are merely illustrative or that Article XXI(b) may apply to actions other than those described in the
+Moreover, there is no textual indication that the sentence endings in the subparagraphs of Article XXI(b) are merely illustrative or that Article XXI(b) may apply to actions other than those described in the subparagraphs.471 These considerations indicate that the subparagraphs are exhaustive in